-- 1 four-inch-square piece kombu (sea kelp, see note)
+One 4-inch square piece kombu (sea kelp, see note)

-- 1/2 cup small dried anchovies (optional, see note)
+1/2 cup small dried anchovies (optional, see note)

-- 2 cups very fermented kimchi with juice (see note)
+2 cups very fermented kimchi with juice (see note)

-- 1 tablespoon vegetable oil
+1 tablespoon vegetable oil

-- 1/2 pound thinly sliced pork belly or bacon (optional)
+1/2 pound thinly sliced pork belly or bacon (optional)

-- 6 scallions, finely sliced, greens and whites reserved separately
+6 scallions, finely sliced, greens and whites reserved separately

 4 cloves garlic, grated on a microplane grater

-- 2 to tablespoons gochujang (see note)
+2 tablespoons gochujang (see note)

-- 1 tablespoon light soy sauce
+1 tablespoon light soy sauce

-- 24 ounces soft silken tofu, roughly broken
+24 ounces soft silken tofu, roughly broken

 Combine kombu and anchovies (if using) and cover with 1 quart water.
 Bring to a simmer and remove from heat.
 Let stand 5 minutes, then strain.
 Discard solids and reserve broth.
 Meanwhile, drain kimchi in a fine mesh strainer set over a small bowl, squeezing to remove as much liquid as possible.
 Roughly chop kimchi and reserve kimchi and juice separately.